Convert Cups of Sugar to Grams

 How to Convert Cups of Sugar to Grams

-To convert a cup measurement to a gram measurement, multiply the sugar by the conversion ratio.
+To convert a measurement in cups to a measurement in grams, multiply the sugar by the following conversion ratio: 200 grams/cup.

 Since one cup of sugar is equal to 200 grams, you can use this simple formula to convert:

-The sugar in grams is equal to the cups multiplied by 200.
+The sugar in grams is equal to the sugar in cups multiplied by 200.

 How Many Grams Are in a Cup of Sugar?